Skip to content

 Our method

-Brussels Governance Monitor observes the concrete effects of the absence of a fully empowered government in Brussels.
-Its purpose is neither political nor activist, but civic: to make institutional information that is often scattered, silent, or difficult to access readable, verifiable, and contestable.
+Brussels Governance Monitor documents the governance of the Brussels-Capital Region: political commitments, budgetary decisions, institutional reforms.
+Its purpose is neither political nor activist, but civic: to make institutional information that is often scattered or hard to access readable, verifiable and contestable.

 What BGM documents